Quantum-Assisted Support Vector Regression: Introduction

 We introduce a quantum-assisted model to enhance the regression performance of SVR and further utilise FLD as a proof-of-principle application.
 The detection accuracy of a FLD algorithm is typically limited by the size and quality of training data and computational resources available~\cite{KK21}.
 To this end, we test if quantum resources can enhance the performance of our SVR-based FLD algorithm for the case of a small training dataset comprising~100 unconstrained face images.
 We use a limited-size training dataset for two reasons: feasibility on current quantum hardwares and the success of other quantum machine-learning applications~\cite{MJV+17, LFRL18, WWDM20} with limited-size datasets.
 Our FLD algorithm only serves as a test case for our quantum-assisted SVR formulation and does not directly advance the state-of-the-art in FLD algorithms~\cite{KK21}.

 Quantum-assisted algorithms are exhibited as superior alternatives to classical algorithms for classification tasks, including the protein-binding problem in computational biology~\cite{WWDM20, LFRL18} and the Higgs particle-classification problem in high-energy physics~\cite{MJV+17}.
 One such promising classification model is a quantum-assisted support vector machine~(SVM), which is mathematically similar to SVR and makes use of support vectors to train a classification model~\cite{SS18}.
-The support vectors are calculated by solving a constrained optimisation problem using quantum annealing~\cite{WWDM20}, as opposed to using greedy optimisation routines in \texttt{scikit-learn}~\cite{sgd}.
+The support vectors are calculated by solving a constrained optimisation problem using quantum annealing~\cite{WWDM20}, as opposed to using gradient-based routines in \texttt{scikit-learn}~\cite{sgd}.
 D-Wave Systems' practical quantum annealing machine, commonly called an annealer, solves this optimisation problem by casting it as an Ising minimisation, or equivalently, quadratic unconstrained binary optimisation~(QUBO) problem.
 The classification accuracy of a SVM model, trained with a limited-size training dataset, for the task of protein binding is improved using an ensemble of close-to-optimal solutions obtained from D-Wave's quantum annealer~\cite{WWDM20}.

 Whereas D-Wave's quantum annealer has many applications, there are some limitations on its implementation of quantum annealing and its broader usability.
-The solution from the annealer is not deterministic, and the device's noise further degrades the quality of the solution.
-Although the state-of-the-art quantum annealer comprises about 5000 qubits, this device can solve optimisation problems with up to 108 variables, which correspond to fully connected graphs, due to restricted connectivity in its hardware.
+The process of sampling from the annealer is not deterministic; hence, the solution suffers from finite-sampling error.
+Moreover, physical noise sources in a quantum annealer further degrades the solution quality.
+Although the state-of-the-art quantum annealer comprises about 5000 qubits, this device can solve optimisation problems with up to 180 variables, which correspond to fully connected graphs, due to restricted connectivity in its hardware.
 As empirical evidence for quantum speedup with D-Wave's annealer is still under investigation, machine learning tasks are assessed using other performance metrics~\cite{LFRL18,WWDM20}.
 Moreover, recent applications employ D-Wave's quantum-classical hybrid annealing, which can tackle problems with a million variables~\cite{HJK+20, PSH21}.